- Health Topics

-Through the Pediatric Heart Network (PHN), the NHLBI funds research across a group of hospitals in the United States and Canada to accelerate the discovery of new treatments for congenital and pediatric-acquired heart disease.
+Through the Pediatric Heart Network (PHN), the NHLBI funds research across a group of hospitals in the United States, Canada, and other countries to accelerate the discovery of new treatments for congenital and pediatric-acquired heart disease.
 The PHN is the clinical cornerstone of the larger Bench to Bassinet program, a major effort the NHLBI launched to learn more about how the heart develops and why children are born with heart problems.

 The goal of the PHN is to improve outcomes and quality of life for individuals with congenital and pediatric-acquired heart disease.
 Congenital heart defects occur in approximately 40,000 individuals in the United States each year and are a major cause of infant death.